7 years ago, Malaysia was invaded, this is the story of the invaders.

 Sabah, previously known as North Borneo, was a territory of the Sulu before it was leased or ceded to the British after an agreement was made with the North Borneo Company in 1878.

-Part of the agreement was a yearly payment of 5,000 Malaysian Dollars to the Sultanate – something which is allegedly still ongoing to this day.
+Part of the agreement was a yearly payment of 5,000 Malaysian Dollars to the Sultanate until 2013, when the Malaysian government stopped paying the heirs of the Sulu Sultanate, according to Foreign Minister Datuk Seri Hishammuddin Tun Hussein.

 Close to a decade after, a treaty in 1885 was signed between Spain, Britain and The United States where Spain relinquished all claims relating to northeastern Borneo to the British North Borneo Company in 1885 and it eventually became part of the British colony.